yahoo/elide-doc/pages/guide/v5/04-analytics.md

 The Aggregation store includes a companion store, the `MetaDataStore`, which exposes metadata about the Aggregation store models including their metrics and dimensions.
 The metadata store models are predefined, read-only, and served from server memory.

-There are two mechanisms to create models in the the Aggregation store's semantic layer:
+There are two mechanisms to create models in the Aggregation store's semantic layer:
 1. Through [Hjson](https://hjson.github.io/) configuration files that can be maintained without writing code or rebuilding the application.
 2. Through JVM language classes annotated with Elide annotations.